Avda. Apoquindo 4248

 The structure of the sentence is usually: AS + SUBJECT + VERB.

-It is very common in American English to use LIKE instead of AS.
+It is common in American English to use LIKE instead of AS.
 However, it is generally considered informal to use it in this way.

 Be careful, in similar sentences that use LIKE and AS, the meanings of each sentence are very different.
 For example: